tomla90/TomAndre_Granberg_DAB_CA_AUG22FT/README.md

 EJS (templating engine)
 Bootstrap (front-end framework)
-dotenv (environment variable management)
+dotenv (environment variable management) cookie-parser (for parsing cookies) connect-sqlite3 (for connecting to SQLite database) debug (for debugging) express-session (for managing user sessions) http-errors (for handling HTTP errors) mysql (for connecting to MySQL database) mysql2 (for connecting to MySQL database) passport (for authentication) passport-local (for local authentication strategy) sqlite3 (for connecting to SQLite database)

 # NodeJS Version Used
-This application was developed using Node.js version 14.17.6.
+This application was developed using Node.js version 18.14.0

 # DATABASE
 The database used in this application is MySQL.